-Make a gorgeous and practical two tone bag with this easy and quick Color Block tote bag tutorial.
-Great project for beginner sewists!
+Make a gorgeous and practical two tone bag with this easy and quick color block tote bag.
+This brown tote bag makes a great project for beginner sewists!

-It’s the details that make a handmade bag really stand out, like the burlap fabric and the ribbon in this color block tote bag tutorial.
-This is a medium large bag that I wanted to sew with simplicity in mind as I like clean, simple lines in a bag.
-The burlap fabric I’ve chosen adds a bit of a rustic touch to this bag without making it look too handmade, which I think is due to the golden ribbon addition, the pretty tassels and the extra body I gave the bag by adding some padding.
+It’s the details that make a handmade bag to truly stand out, like the burlap fabric the wide, comfortable to wear handles and the ribbon in this color block tote bag.
+This shopping bag pattern is a medium large bag that I wanted to sew with simplicity in mind as I like clean, simple lines in a bag.
+The burlap fabric I’ve chosen adds a rustic touch to this bag without making it look too handmade, which I think is due to the golden ribbon addition, the pretty tassels and the extra body I gave the bag by adding some padding.

-If you’re wondering why I made the handles so wide in this color block tote bag tutorial it’s because all the bags I have hurt my shoulders so I wanted something wider to cover a good portion of my shoulders (although this bag turned so pretty I don’t think I’ll have the heart to use it for any “heavy duty” stuff).
-I also added some padding to the handles and that would make it hard to turn them right side out if they’re narrow.
+If you’re wondering why I made the handles so wide in this two tone tote bag pattern, I’ll tell you right away!
+It’s because all the bags I have hurt my shoulders because I tend to carry too much stuff with me.
+So I wanted something wider, softer and comfortable to cover a good portion of my shoulders (although this bag turned so pretty I don’t think I’ll have the heart to use it for any “heavy duty” stuff).
+Plus since I added some padding to the handles, it would’ve made it hard to turn them right side out if they were narrow.

 - 1/2 yard of burlap fabric

 - 1 yard of upper and lining fabric